bilgino/angularforddd/README.md

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses all layers (data flows up and down the stack).
-If the domain layer has been replicated to the client-side, we may need to transform the server response schema to a complex domain model:
+If the domain layer has been replicated to the client-side, we may need to transform the server response schema to a complex object graph (domain model):

 ![](src/assets/images/Mapper_Response.png)